-Get Glow Limited (CRN 12352436) of 32 Park Cross Street, Leeds, LS1 2QH (“Glow”, “us”, “we”) is the developer and owner of the Glow application, allowing websites to be modified internally using the Glow application via the internet.
+Get Glow Ltd t/a Glow (CRN 12352436) of 33 Park Place, Leeds, LS1 2RY, UK (“Glow”, “us”, “we”) is the developer and owner of the Glow application, allowing websites to be modified internally using the Glow application via the internet.

 By clicking to accept these terms and conditions (“Conditions”) you agree to use Glow’s Services subject to these Conditions which will bind you and your employees, agents and independent contractors (the “Contract”).
 In these terms we will call you the “End User” or “You”.